anqizhou13/DGRP/Guide.md

 > If you copy/paste it, check the indentation
 > Depending on the number of Genotypes/Protocol/experiments, it might take a long time.
 Run it overnight

+### Classifier accuracy

+This paragraph explain how to use different tools to analyse classifier's accuracy and manualy edit some label files.

+- **Confusion matrix** : You can create confusion matrix
+- **Auto Correction** of .label files from manually checked actions

+### Contact

+Adrien Bouchet (Intern M1 2023-2024)
+AgroParisTech
+adrien.bouchet@agroparistech.fr